connectedcars/docs/multi-market-integrations.md

-## **Organization Key (`organizationKey`): Multi-Market and Region Isolation**
+# **Organization Key (`organizationKey`): Multi-Market and Region Isolation**

 The Organization Key (`organizationKey`) is a globally unique identifier (GUID).
 It defines which market or country your data belongs to and guarantees that all IDs are correctly scoped and isolated across regions.

-### **How to implement a Multi-Market or Multi-Region Integration**

 ---

-### **1. Use the `globalOrganization` query**

-Always start by calling the [`globalOrganizations`](https://api.connectedcars.io/graphql/graphiql/) query.

-* This query does **not require authentication** — you can always get the complete list of organizations and their configuration.
-* It works globally, so any API endpoint returns the same results.
-* Each `GlobalOrganization` includes a unique `key` — this is the `organizationKey` you will use to scope all IDs.
+### **Summary**

+The `organizationKey` is your **trusted scope**:

+* ✅ Always route your API and auth calls to the correct domains for each organization.
+* ✅ Always store the `organizationKey` with every ID.
+[More details](#3-always-store-ids-with-the-organizationkey)

+This ensures your integration remains isolated, consistent, and ready to scale across multiple markets.

+---

+## **How to implement a Multi-Market or Multi-Region Integration**

+### 1. Domain information

-* The query also returns important domain information for each organization.
+Connected Cars will provide you with the domain information for each `organizationKey`.

 The most relevant domains are: